 There is no doubt that VPNs have become a hot item these days and many people seem to be looking out for free VPNs.
-Lately, one free VPN service, Thunder VPN, has come to our attention.
-Branding itself as a ‘lightning fast app to provide free VPN proxy service’, Thunder VPN is available on the Google Play Store.
+Lately, one free VPN service, and in their opening salvo to our Thunder VPN Review, they claim to be a ‘lightning fast app to provide free VPN proxy service’.
+This app is currently available on the Google Play Store.

 Thunder VPN has Horribly Slow Speeds